LKL2017/HtmlCanvasQuestions/README.md

 pass to the callback function, and developer can calculate the processing of animation or do something control.

 In conclusion, `requesetAnimationFrame` is better than `setTimeInterval` when making animation.
->TODO: requestAnimationFrame on high-resolution screen will execute faster than on other screens.
+>TODO: `MDN` said requestAnimationFrame on high-resolution screen will execute faster than on other screens.
+I created a simple
+> demo but found that there was subtle difference between the time shift on different resolutions of screen.

 ### Q4:
 #### What is `devicePixelRatio` and when to utilize it?